MinaArzaghi/MinaArzaghi.github.io/awards.md

 # Honors and Awards

-- **Excellence award in Teaching** for teaching Machine Learning course at HEC Montreal, PhD program of Hec Montreal (2023)
+- **Excellence Award in Teaching** for teaching Machine Learning course at HEC Montreal, PhD program of Hec Montreal (2023)

 - **Excellence Scholarship**  for PhD, Famille Paul Simard (2023)